hellums/ePortfolio/README.md

 - > dotnet run -s ePortfolio.sln --project bakers/Bakers.csproj

+- > dotnet run -s ePortfolio.sln --project BakersAPI/BakersAPI.csproj

+- In a browser or tab, enter the URL link listed in the dotnet output, plus /api (or click https://localhost:7195/api) to see the instructions, or anything using the template provided: (https://localhost:7195/api/ciabatta/900 for example).
+- To stop the API program, return to the command line and press Ctrl-C once or twice

 - > dotnet run -s ePortfolio.sln --project ePortfolio.csproj

-- In a browser or tab, enter the URL link listed in the dotnet output (https://localhost:7257)
+- In a browser or tab, enter the URL link listed in the dotnet output (or click https://localhost:7257)
-- To exit, return to the command line and press Ctrl-C once or twice

-- > dotnet run -s ePortfolio.sln --project BakersAPI/BakersAPI.csproj

-- In a browser or tab, enter the URL link listed in the dotnet output, plus /api (https://localhost:7195/api) to see the instructions, or anything using the template provided: (https://localhost:7195/api/ciabatta/900 for example).
-- To exit, return to the command line and press Ctrl-C once or twice
+- To stop the ePortfolio program, return to the command line and press Ctrl-C once or twice

 - To cleanup when done, cd back to where you created the test folder and remove it (and ePortfolio) using rmdir /s /q test (on Windows) or rm -rf test (on Mac or Linux)

 You can also use Visual Studio to run the programs and associated tests from the IDE and automate the browser launch, by loading the ePortfolio.sln file in that folder (after cloning), and remove the folders afterwards from File Explorer (on Windows) or Finder (on Mac)

 ## Code Louisville Requirements List (for ePortfolio project)
+RECOMMENDATION: Shift-click or Ctrl-click on links to bring them up in new windows or tab

 - [X] Project includes a README file that explains the following:
 - [X] A one paragraph or longer description of what your project is about
 - [X] Any special instructions required for the reviewer to run your project